Jeff St John: Music career

+In 1980, St John was the subject of an episode, "Jeff St. John - Rock 'n' Roll Man" of the documentary series The Australians, presented by Peter Luck.
+In 1983 he announced his retirement from live performances.
+Music journalist Glenn A. Baker described St John's singing with a "roaring, finely controlled voice", while McFarlane rated him as "Australia's finest rock vocalist" from the 1960s and 1970s.
+In 1985, St John had a guest role as himself on TV soap opera, A Country Practice.
+He portrayed a hospital patient who performs a charity concert at the local club.

-In 1988, as part of Australian Bicentenary celebrations along with many other Australian celebrities, St John took part in a video shoot at Uluru (once called Ayers Rock), called Celebration of a Nation.
+In 1988, as part of Australian Bicentenary celebrations along with many other Australian celebrities, St John took part in a video shoot at Uluru (once called Ayers Rock), Celebration of a Nation.
+In the late 1990s he relocated to Perth, Western Australia and resumed his singing career by 1999.

 St John was involved in educating people about disabilities and was a member of spina bifida support group MOSAIC.
-He appeared at the opening of the 2000 Summer Paralympics in Sydney where he sang the Australian National Anthem., and a song written for the opening ceremony called The Challenge.
+He appeared at the opening of the 2000 Summer Paralympics in Sydney where he sang the Australian National Anthem (see infobox above), and a song written for the opening ceremony, "The Challenge".
+In the early 2000s he fronted Jeffrey St John & the Embers with Bill Blissett on keyboards and vocals, Ace Follington on drums, Peter Slatter on bass guitar and vocals and Russell Smith on guitar and vocals.
+The group issued an album, Will the Real Jeff St. John Please Stand Up. in 2001.

 St John's autobiography, The Jeff St John Story: The Inside Outsider, edited by James Anfuso, was published by Starman Books in 2015.